 The specific thing to bear in mind when examining time travel in this film is that it only ever makes exactly as much sense as it needs to for a given scene – no more and no less.
 While the mutilation scene is frightening, its implications are more than a little bizarre.
 Old Seth would have needed functioning legs and a tongue in order for him to escape in the first place, which his younger self should not possess by 2074 considering they, among other things, were removed in 2044.
 Does this mean his missing limbs magically reappear once his effectively paralyzed body is sent back?
 Or is there a new timeline in which the limbless mass is indeed presented to Seth?
 If so, then there wouldn’t be a need to mutilate Seth in the first place; that version shouldn’t have qualms killing someone who is effectively already dead.

-Not helping matters is that Mr. Johnson has a bad habit of pointing out potential problems with his ideas only to not lift a finger to fix them.
+Not helping matters is that the story has a bad habit of pointing out problems with its premise only to not lift a finger to fix them.
 Joe asks his older self how time travel works.
 It’s a reasonable question because Old Joe did indeed kill his older self thirty years ago – something the present Joe has not done.
 Logically, these two realities shouldn’t coexist, and yet they do.
 Old Joe responds to his younger self’s inquiries by not discussing time travel, reasoning they would be there all day drawing diagrams with straws.
-What makes this line especially frustrating is that it is Mr. Johnson telling his audience not to think about the premise he wants his audience to think about.
-It’s par for the course as far as paradoxes go in this film, but to see it extend to a metatextual level is both impressive and unimpressive at the same time.
+What makes this line especially frustrating is that it is the writer telling his audience not to think about the premise he wants his audience to think about.
+It’s par for the course as far as paradoxes go in this film, but to see it extend to a metatextual level is downright surreal.

 Fittingly, I find a majority of these problems stem from the fact that Looper acts as though there is both only one timeline and multiple timelines.
 Once again, which one it is depends on what is the most convenient for a given moment.
 As the present Joe cannot possibly live his life the way his older self has due to the latter’s interference, Old Joe shouldn’t exist as he is now.
 In fact, that is what starts to happen as Joe, after gaining information from his older self, finds himself in the company of Sara and her son, Cid.
 There are hints that the two will end up together, which causes Old Joe’s memories of his own wife to fade.